ibm-cloud-architecture/refarch-jee-customerorder/tutorial/step4.md

 3. Enter `user1` as the user name, and provide a password and email address.
 4. Select Namespace `websphere`
 5. Click Add User

-### Push image to ICp Image Repository

-ICp provides a docker compatible image repository out of the box, which is available on the server `master.cfc` port `8500`

 #### Re-Tag image